Emmotes/ic_spoilers/docs/walnut.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Sign and Date** (Guess)
-> Documancer now also applies to all Champions in the top or bottom slots of each column and is buffed by %.
+> $(upgrade_name id) now also applies to all Champions in the top or bottom slots of each column and is buffed by %.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>